 Luckily, most rides at Disney World are indoors and not impacted by the rain.
 There are, however, a handful of attractions that typically close when perception (or thunder and lightning) pass through the park.
 These include Astro Orbiter, Big Thunder Mountain, Dumbo, and The Magic Carpets of Aladdin at Magic Kingdom; Test Track at Epcot; Indiana Jones Stunt Spectacular and Lights, Motors, Action! at Hollywood Studios; and, unfortunately, many Animal Kingdom attractions (including Exhibition Everest and any attraction with animals).

 With that said, here is a list of the best Disney attractions to escape the rain.

-The Best Disney World Attractions to Escape the Rain
+The Best Disney Attractions to Escape the Rain

 Hall of Presidents

 If you find yourself near Liberty Square during a rainstorm, make your way over to the Hall of Presidents.
 The air-conditioned waiting room provides ample seating to take cover while the rain passes through.
-If you want to stick around for the attraction, the 25-minute educational multi-media stage show features realistic Audio-Animatronics of all 44 U.S. presidents (Trump will be added later this year).
+If you want to stick around for the attraction, the 25-minute educational multi-media stage show features realistic Audio-Animatronics of all 45 U.S. presidents (including Donald Trump).

 Walt Disney’s Carousel of Progress

 Located in Tomorrowland, the Carousel of Progress was originally created by Walt Disney for the 1964-65 New York’s World Fair.
 The attraction features an interesting 21-minute show about how technology has shaped our modern-day world.
 This educational and time-consuming attraction may be just what you are looking for on a rainy afternoon at Disney World.

 Mickey’s PhilharMagic is a 12-minute 3D show featuring Sorcerer Mickey, Donald, and scenesfrom classic Disney films like The Little Mermaid, The Lion King, Beauty & the Beast, Aladdin, Peter Pan, and Fantasia.
 With an indoor queue line and pre-show, Mickey’s PhilharMagic is great attraction to pass the time while you dodge the rain.

 Tomorrowland’s Space Mountain roller coaster is one of the most popular rides at Disney World, which means long standby wait times.
 This is usually a negative, but if you are planning on riding this attraction anyway, why not go when it’s raining?
 Space Mountain’s covered and air-conditioned queue line provides comfortable protection from the elements before you step aboard this thrilling Disney attraction.